 - Saturday and Sunday 1:00 p.m. to 5:00 p.m.

 Hours may vary during vacations, holidays, intersession, and summer.
 A schedule of Reference Desk hours is posted at http://library.law.wisc.edu/about/information/hours/reference.html.

 With a collection of almost 640,000 volume equivalents and hundreds of databases, the UW Law Library ranks among the top academic law libraries nationally.
 The library provides access to a full range of state and federal law, international law, and the law of certain foreign jurisdictions.
 As a member of the campus library system, Law Library users may also draw upon the over six million resources of the UW-Madison campus libraries.

 Research can be done in a variety of ways:

 - To access the hundreds of databases available through the Law Library, go to http://library.law.wisc.edu/databases.html?iSearchType=alpha

 For a list of items checked out on your Wiscard identification card, to renew items, to check the status of library requests, and to monitor due dates, use the My Accounts link in the library catalog.

-Through our strong collaborative networks, law students may request research materials outside the scope of the Law Library’s collections via the UW-Madison library catalog.
+Through our strong shared networks, law students may request research materials outside the scope of the Law Library’s collections via the UW-Madison library catalog.

 You may have books from other UW-Madison campus libraries or from other UW System libraries sent to the Law Library for pick up.
 When looking at a book holding in the UW-Madison library catalog (http://search.library.wisc.edu), use the "Place a Request" link on the right side of the screen.
 UW-Madison books are delivered within 1-3 business days.
 UW-System books are typically delivered in 3 - 5 days.